SuspenseFallback/SuspenseFallback/README.md

+# Welcome!

-- Hi, I’m @SuspenseFallback
+- I’m @SuspenseFallback
-- I’m interested in react, react-native, flutter, node.js, html, css, vue
-- I’m currently learning react-native, node.js
+- Currently working on a chess app
+- Specializes in Node.js and React
-- Reach me by my email
+- Reach me by my email!

 <!---
 SuspenseFallback/SuspenseFallback is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.